 Student Community Garden

-OIC’s student community garden was created in 2017.
-The project began with a simple potted herb workshop, where participants learned about growing mint.
-From that initial workshop our “Student Community Garden Project” has ‘blossomed’ and has quickly become a much larger garden project.
+Students help make our garden grow.
+Beginning in 2017, the garden project began with a simple potted herb workshop, where participants learned about growing mint.
+From that initial workshop our "Student Community Garden Project" has ‘blossomed’ and has quickly become a much larger garden project.
 We owe a lot of gratitude to a committed volunteer tutor, Samina Karim, whom initially proposed the organic garden idea for the students.
 Karim, successfully found investors and volunteers to build three raised garden beds.
 We have grown tomatoes, okra, kale, basil, rosemary, lettuce, green peppers, cauliflower, broccoli.
 This growing season we will expand our garden to include edible flowers, herbs, and more!